History of Gujarat: 1974–2000

-Navnirman movement started in December 1973 due to price rise and corruption in public life.
-People demanded resignation of Patel.
+Navnirman Andolan, the "Navnirman movement" started in December 1973 due to price rise and corruption in public life.
+People demanded resignation of Chief Minister Patel.
 Due to pressure of protests, Indira Gandhi asked Patel to step down.
 He resigned on 9 February 1974 and President's rule imposed.
 The governor suspended the state assembly and President's rule was imposed.
 Opposition parties led stepped in with demand for dissolution of state assembly.
 Congress had 140 out of 167 MLAs in state assembly.
 15 Congress (O) and three Jan Sangh MLAs also resigned.
 By March, protesters had got 95 of 167 to resign.
 Morarji Desai, leader of Congress (O), went on an indefinite fast in March and the assembly was dissolved bringing end to agitation.
 No fresh election held until Morarji Desai went on indefinite hunger strike in April 1975.
 The fresh elections were held in June 1975.
 Chimanbhai Patel formed new party named Kisan Mazdoor Lok Paksh and contested on his own.
 Congress lost elections which won only 75 seats.
 Coalition of Congress (O), Jan Sangh, PSP and Lok Dal known as Janata Morcha won 88 seats and Babubhai J. Patel became Chief Minister.
 Indira Gandhi imposed the emergency in 1975.
 Janata Morcha government lasted nine months and president's rule imposed in March 1976 following failure of passage of budget in assembly to opposition of coalition partners.
 Later Congress won elections in December 1976 and Madhav Singh Solanki became Chief Minister.
 A year later Madhav Singh Solanki resigned and again Babubhai Patel led Janata Party formed the government.
 He shifted his cabinet to Morbi for six months during 1979 Machchhu dam failure disaster which resulted in large casualties.